Inclined Quadrotor Landing using Deep Reinforcement Learning: Introduction

-Recent advances in deep reinforcement learning (DRL) with continuous action spaces have made this approach suitable also for quadrotor control \cite{QuadRL2017Hwangbo, UAVRL, modelbasedquadlambert, Honigdeeprlcrazyflie}, including landing controllers \cite{Neural_Lander, Landing_Guidance_UAV_vision, DRL_Landing_Marker, UAV_Marker_Lander_Reality, Rodriguez_platform_DDPG_Landing,RL_landing_higherlevelcommands_LSTP}.
+Recent advances in deep reinforcement learning (DRL) with continuous action spaces have made this approach suitable also for quadrotor control \cite{QuadRL2017Hwangbo, UAVRL, modelbasedquadlambert, Honigdeeprlcrazyflie}, including landing controllers \cite{Neural_Lander, Landing_Guidance_UAV_vision, DRL_Landing_Marker, polvara_decklanding, UAV_Marker_Lander_Reality, Rodriguez_platform_DDPG_Landing,RL_landing_higherlevelcommands_LSTP}.
 However, no results have yet been reported for inclined landing.
 In this paper, we develop a DRL approach to the inclined landing problem and validate it in simulations and real lab experiments with the Crazyflie 2.1 Nano-UAV.
 To the best of our knowledge, this is the first deep-learning-based controller for inclined landing applied to a real quadcopter.
 More specifically, our contributions are: \begin{itemize} \item We develop two fast Gym-based \cite{Gym} simulation environments for the Crazyflie 2.1 Nano-UAV.\footnote[3]{https://github.com/Jacobkooi/InclinedDroneLander.git} One three-dimensional environment can be used with any compatible DRL algorithm to train set-point tracking.
-The other two-dimensional environment, restricted to the vertical $xz$-plane, can be used with an on-policy algorithm to train inclined landing.
+The other two-dimensional environment, restricted to the vertical $xz$-plane, can be used with an on-policy algorithm to train the inclined landing.
 The resulting policies adequately transfer to the real Crazyflie.

-\item Building upon the state-of-the-art model-free proximal policy optimization (PPO) algorithm \cite{PPOSchulmanWDRK17}, we propose a powerful curriculum learning \cite{curriculum} approach to speed up the convergence when using sparse rewards, without the need for applying a multi-goal setting like in hindsight experience replay \cite{HER17} or iterated supervised learning \cite{Iterated_supervised_learning}.
+\item Building upon the state-of-the-art model-free proximal policy optimization (PPO) algorithm \cite{PPOSchulmanWDRK17}, we propose a powerful curriculum learning \cite{curriculum} approach to facilitate convergence when using sparse rewards, without the need for applying a multi-goal setting like in hindsight experience replay \cite{HER17} or iterated supervised learning \cite{Iterated_supervised_learning}.